Birdie Wing: Production and release

 The original anime series was announced on October 28, 2021.
-It was produced by Bandai Namco Pictures and directed by Takayuki Inagaki, with scripts written by Yōsuke Kuroda, and music composed by Kōtarō Nakagawa and Hironori Anazawa.
+It was produced by BN Pictures and directed by Takayuki Inagaki, with scripts written by Yōsuke Kuroda, and music composed by Kōtarō Nakagawa and Hironori Anazawa.
 The series aired from April 6 to June 29, 2022, on TV Tokyo and other networks.
 (Note: TV Tokyo listed the series premiere at 24:00 JST on April 5, 2022, which is effectively April 6 at midnight.)
 Crunchyroll streamed the series.
 Medialink licensed it in Southeast Asia and Oceania minus Australia and New Zealand; they streamed it on their Ani-One YouTube channel and Bilibili.
 On May 24, 2022, Bandai Namco teamed up with Jack Bunny!! to recreate and market the golf clothes used by Eve and Aoi in the ED sequence.

 Following the conclusion of the series, a second season was announced to be in production.
 It was initially set to premiere in January 2023, but was later delayed.
 The second season aired from April 8 to June 24, 2023.
 (Note: TV Tokyo listed the season premiere at 25:23 on April 7, 2023, which is effectively April 8 at 1:23 a.m.)
 The opening theme song for both seasons is "Venus Line" by Kohmi Hirose.
 For the first season, the ending theme song is "Yodaka" (ヨダカ) by Tsukuyomi.
 For the second season, the ending theme song is "Kimi ga Iru kara" (君がいるから) by Sarasa Kadowaki.